rokmc756/GPFarmer/roles/pgbouncer/Porting-Rocky-8.md

-What are fixed and changed when porting pgbouncer ansible role for Greenplum Database and Rocky 8
+What are fixed and changed when porting pgbouncer ansible role for GPDBe and Rocky 8
 ---------

 - The following error occurs when staring collected in case Interactive true is set in pgbouncer_gpdb_info.conf